COLOMBIA PRACTICAL INFO

 Warnings: In Bogota and in the main cities drinking water is disinfected using chlorine.
 In some districts, however, cases of intestinal infection due to tap water continue to be registered.

-We recommend drinking mineral water and sealed soft drinks, without adding ice, and boiling water, especially away from big cities; eat food (meat, fish, vegetables) only if well cooked and only eat fruit wthout skin.
+We recommend drinking mineral water and sealed soft drinks, without adding ice, and boiling water, especially away from big cities; eat food (meat, fish, vegetables) only if well cooked and only eat fruit without skin.

 There are no compulsory vaccinations, still we recommended those who wish to visit the areas we mentioned before, after having asked for a medical opinion, undergoing the preventive treatment for malaria and taking the yellow fever vaccine.